Pavithra-Sadheeshkumar/N8N-Automation/Invoice/README.md

 This Automation stop manually entering data from invoices.
 This **n8n workflow** automatically detects new invoice files, uses **Open AI** to read the contents, logs the details into a spreadsheet, and notifies the billing team—all within seconds of a file being uploaded.

 ---
+##   Business Impact
+This automation reduces manual data entry time by 90%, minimizes human error in financial logging, and ensures 100% of invoices are captured within 60 seconds of arrival."

 ## ✨ Key Features

 * **Automated File Monitoring**: Watches a specific **Google Drive** folder for any new file uploads.
 * **Intelligent OCR & Extraction**: Uses an AI-powered **Information Extractor** to pull specific fields like Company Name, Invoice Number, Date, Total Amount, and Payment Method.

 * **Database Synchronization**: Automatically appends extracted data as new rows in a **Google Sheets** database.
 * **Instant Billing Notifications**: Generates a professional notification email via **Open AI** and sends it to the billing department via **Gmail**.

 ---